Opentrons/otone_docs/Choose_Edit.md

 #### Instructions

 The instructions are the bulk of the protocol, specifying the liquid handling operations the OT.One carries out in a given run.
 Instructions are in 'tool blocks' based on which pipette they are done with.
-Each pipette do four different commands:
+Each pipette can do four different commands:

 * Transfer - basic one-to-one liquid transfer using a single tip.
 * Distribute - one-to-many liquid transfer using a single tip for multiple dispenses.
 * Consolodate - many-to-one liquid transfer using a different tip for every source.
-* Mix - use a new tip to draw liquid up and down to mix it.
+* Mix - use a new tip to draw liquid up and down to mix it within a single well.

 ![Tools and Instructions Screengrab] (img/Choose_Protocol/Editor_Instructions_1.png)